voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 -------------------

-Users with Can Manage permissions to a dataset can create Snapshots through the Teams UI or the Management SDK.
+Users with Can Manage permissions to a dataset can create Snapshots through the Enterprise UI or the Management SDK.

 .. note::

     Snapshots can only be created from the HEAD of the dataset.

-Teams UI
+Enterprise UI
 ~~~~~~~~

 At the top of the History tab for a dataset is the Create snapshot panel.